nowzoo/nowzoo-angular-bootstrap-lite/README.md

 - `data`: The data the modal collected.

+`dismiss(): void`

-- `dismiss(reason?: any): void` Hide the modal when the user has "cancelled out."
+Use this method to hide the modal when the user has "cancelled out."
+The modal's `result.dismissed` will be set to true, and `result.data` will be null.

 - `opened(): Promise<any>` Resolves when the modal has been completely shown, that is, when all the Bootstrap animations have completed.
 - `closed(): Promise<NzbModalResult>` Resolves when the modal has been completely hidden.
 See `NzbModalResult` below.
 - `destroy(): void` Gracefully closes the modal (if open) and cleans up.
 Use this when the component that created the modal is itself destroyed (e.g. on a router change.)